 Probate Process in Idaho (8 steps)

-Within a reasonable period of time after a person’s death, their will should either be delivered to an individual who can open its probate (often the will’s executor) or filed with the court with jurisdiction over the decedent’s case.
+Within a reasonable period of time after a person’s death, their will should either be delivered to an individual who can open its probate (often the will’s executor) or filed with the county court.

 - Application for Informal Probate